 As currently written, the CIP reliability standards allow utilities significant discretion to determine which of their facilities are "critical assets and the associated critical cyber assets," and therefore are subject to the protection requirements of the standards.
 In the Final Rule, the Commission directed NERC to revise the standards to require independent oversight of a utility's decisions by industry entities with a "wide-area view," such as reliability coordinators or the Regional Entities, subject to the review of the Commission.
-This revision to the standards, like all revisions, is subject to approval by the affected stakeholders in the standards development process and has not yet been developed or presented to the Commission.
+This revision to the standards, like all revisions, is subject to approval by the affected stakeholders in the standards development process and has not yet been developed.
 We expect this revision to be part of the remaining phases of CIP reliability standard revisions, as discussed above.

 When the Commission approved the CIP reliability standards in January 2008, it also required entities under those standards to self-certify their compliance progress every six months.
 In December 2008, NERC conducted a self-certification study, asking each entity to report limited information on its critical assets and the associated critical cyber assets identified in compliance with reliability standard CIP-002-1.
 As the Commission stated in the Final Rule, the identification of critical assets is the cornerstone of the CIP standards.
 If that identification is not done well, the CIP standards will be ineffective at protecting the bulk power system.
-The results of NERC's self-certification request showed that 31% of responsible entities responding to the survey, and only 29% of generation owners and operators, identified at least one critical asset, while about 63% of transmission owners identified at least one critical asset.
+The results of NERC's self-certification request showed that 31% of responsible entities responding to the survey, and only 29% of responding generation owners and operators, identified at least one critical asset, while about 63% of transmission owners identified at least one critical asset.
 NERC expressed its concern with these results in a letter to industry stakeholders dated April 7, 2009.
-In addition, NERC is working on a guidance document that will help industry to identify their critical assets.
-That document is still under development, and should be completed in approximately six months.
-Another self-certification by industry is due to NERC at the end of July, and includes additional questions designed to obtain a better understanding of the results from industry's critical asset identification process.
-Those results will help gauge how widely the CIP reliability standards have been applied.